jolly-io/Data-Engineering/README.md

 - Compute Services such as EC2
 - Networking such as Amazon Virtual Private Cloud
 - Storage (object, block and file)
+    * Object storage is often used for storing unstructured data
+    * Block storage is used for database storage, virtual machine file systems, and other low-latency environments
+    *
 - Security (shared responsibilit model)

 ## Compute - Amazon Elastic Compute Cloud (EC2)